Skip to main content

 Accredited Crisis Supporter

-As an Accredited Crisis Supporter, you’ll be engaging in providing crisis support, receiving feedback, and taking part in professional development activities.
+As a Lifeline crisis supporter, you’ll be providing crisis support, receiving feedback, and taking part in professional development activities.

 Note: Individual Centres training timelines can vary with some offering additional ‘Fast Track’ training pathways.
 Please contact your local centre for further information.